thanmai-mande19/Spring-Boot-Web-Application/README.md

 # Spring-Boot-Web-Application
-Web Service developed using Java, Spring Boot, Hibernate that performs CRUD operations
+A Web Service that performs CRUD opertions